-In principle, lifting equipment such as a traveling crane should be used during the handling.
-Crane and forklift should be operated by professionals with operational qualification.
-Otherwise, accidents such as personal injury and equipment damage may occur.
+In principle, the lifting equipment such as a traveling crane should be used during handling.
+Cranes and forklifts should be operated by professionals with operational qualifications, otherwise, there may be accidents such as personal injury and equipment damage.

-5.5.1.2 Tilt risk
+5.5.1.2 Risk of tipping

 If the robot is not fixed on any base and stays stationary, it is unstable and any movement operation may cause its center of gravity to shift or tilt, or even result in rollover.
 The transportation pose is the most stable pose for the robot.
 Do not change it before the robot is fixed on the base.